resendislab/sc-PHENIX/MNIST and NEURONAL MDS  for FIG 4 AND 7,  and supplementaries Fi S1- S10/README.md

 ## Interactive Visualizations

 Interactive visualizations generated using plotly are viewable in Colab.
 However, other environments that support interactive visualizations are also suitable.
+But in github is not

 ## Usage